Hubspot and Shopify are two of the best business tools on the market today.

 - Services and Consultation: Shopify is a complete e-commerce solution that can handle everything from design to shipping and clients.
 It’s also excellent for services like Life consultation, home-cooked meals, event planning, and anything else.

-- Memberships: Customers can also buy various memberships, including gym memberships, yoga-class membership, event membership, and so on.
+- Memberships: Customers can also buy various memberships, including gym memberships, yoga-class memberships, event memberships, and so on.

 - Experiences: Campsite booking, vacation rentals, and escorted tours are popular.
 Group excursions can also feature a picnic or barbeque on the beach or in-depth wine trips.
 Adventure sports such as mountaineering, trekking to remote areas, wine sampling, events, and hands-on workshops are other examples of event-based experiences.